firatio/laravel-rest-api-demo/README.md

 - Users cannot register with invalid email
 - Users cannot register with invalid password
 - Users cannot register with the same email address again

+## API Endpoints
+### Registration
+- POST api/register
+    - 201 if successful, return ID of the registered user
+    - 400 if validation fails